What is an Interface?

 method in its own specific way.
 As long as the components fit the shape of the USBComponent

-interface, which is to have a performOperations
+interface, by having a performOperations

-method, the interaction will be fine.
+method, the interaction will work perfectly.

-Programming to an Interface, not an Implementation
+Programming to an Interface

-To program to an implementation and not an interface means to write code that is tied to one implementation, and not flexible enough to perform multiple implementations.
+To program to an interface means to write code that is more concerned about the shape of the data that it handles than the operation that it executes.
+This type of code is flexible enough to perform multiple implementations.

 method will not have its component